archaeojsc/2022_Database_Migration/README.md

-# Database Governance Assessmenty and Migration Project
+# Database Governance Assessment and Migration Project

 Initial experiments to transfer collection of data stored in separate Microsoft Access databases into a consolidated data management system.